-Even if the patent license covering use had been made contingent on compliance, there is no allegation in the Complaint that Ameriprise failed to comply with the terms of the GPL.
-There is no allegation that Ameriprise modified the software or distributed copies of it at all, let alone in violation of the GPL.
-In the absence of any such allegation, XimpleWare cannot bring suit against Ameriprise for using the software XimpleWare chose to make available to the public.
+Even if the patent license covering use had been made contingent on compliance, there is no allegation in the Amended Complaint that Ameriprise failed to comply with the terms of the GPL.5 There is no allegation that Ameriprise modified the software or distributed copies of it outside Ameriprise.6 In the absence of any such allegation, XimpleWare cannot bring suit against Ameriprise for using the software XimpleWare chose to make available to the public.
 XimpleWare willingly gave up its right to sue for patent infringement by making its software freely available under the GPL, and since Ameriprise's actions are still compliant with the GPL, there is no basis for XimpleWare to regain a right to sue for infringement.